On this page:

 The type of finish is also a determining factor in the material choice as well.
 For instance, when using enamel paint instead of a stain, poplar or pine can be used, which are more affordable than species such as cherry or black walnut.

 Finishing the cabinets yourself is a great way to reduce the cost of the project if you’re up for the task.

 Common Built-In Projects

 The built-in entertainment center typically has a focal point of the big-screen TV and the audio/video equipment.
-A 12′ by 10′ oak wood entertainment center with shelves, doors, and accessories costs between $3,500 and $7,000 to have custom-made and installed.
-You will pay $1,500 to $2,000 for the materials and 24 – 48 hours of labor.
+A 12′ by 10′ oak wood entertainment center with shelves, doors, and accessories costs between $5,000 and $15,000 to have custom-made and installed.
+Expect to pay $2,000 to $12,000 for the materials and 24 – 48 hours of labor.